Death of Yuri Gagarin

-On March 27, 1968, Yuri Gagarin, the first man to go into space, died together with pilot Vladimir Seryogin during a routine training flight, after the MiG-15 jet fighter they were flying crashed near Novosyolovo in the Soviet Union.
+On 27 March 1968, Yuri Gagarin, the first human to go into space, died together with pilot Vladimir Seryogin during a routine training flight, after the MiG-15 jet fighter they were flying crashed near Novosyolovo in the Soviet Union.

 After his death, the Soviet government declared a period of national mourning in the memory of Gagarin.
 This was the first case in Soviet history where a day of national mourning was declared after the death of a person while performing work for the state and was the first time it happened for someone who was not a head of state.

 At 21:15 of the next day, the remains of Gagarin and Vladimir Seryogin were cremated.
 Their ashes were buried in the Kremlin Wall Necropolis.

 Wrapped in secrecy, the cause of the crash that killed Gagarin is uncertain and became the subject of several theories.
 At least three investigations into the crash were conducted separately by the Air Force, official government commissions, and the KGB.
 According to a biography of Gagarin by Jamie Doran and Piers Bizony, Starman: The Truth Behind the Legend of Yuri Gagarin, the KGB worked "not just alongside the Air Force and the official commission members but against them."

 The aircraft

 The training aircraft MiG-15UTI no. 612739, in which (according to N. Kamanin's diary) the crash happened, was made on 19 March 1956 in Aero Vodochody factory in Czechoslovakia.
-After its enter into service it was repaired twice (on July 13, 1962 and March 30, 1967).
+After its entry into service it was repaired twice (on July 13, 1962, and March 30, 1967).
 Its engine, RD-45FA no. 84445A, was produced on 25 December 1954 and was repaired four times (1957, 1959, 1964 and 1967) after fulfilling 100 flight hours each time.
 After the last repair, the engine worked for 66 hours and 51 minutes.

 The crash

-After posting his thesis in an engineer training academy of the Soviet Air Forces and an extended flight pause, Yuri Gagarin began his summer practice, composed of a few training flights with the MiG-15UTI aircraft, which was used for training purposes.
+After posting his thesis in an engineer training academy of the Soviet Air Forces and an extended flight pause, Gagarin began his summer practice, composed of a few training flights with the MiG-15UTI aircraft, which was used for training purposes.
 Between 13 and 22 March 1968 he performed 18 flights, completing a total of 7 hours.
-Before he was being allowed to perform flights independently, he had to do another two controlled flights alongside the pilot, colonel and Hero of the Soviet Union Vladimir Seryogin.
+Before being allowed to perform flights independently, he was required to do another two controlled flights alongside the pilot, colonel, and Hero of the Soviet Union Vladimir Seryogin.

-In 10:18 of the morning of March 27, 1968, Gagarin and Seryogin took off from Chkalovsky Air Base in Shchyolkovo, a settlement close to Moscow.
-During the time of the take off the visibility conditions were normal, but the height of the lower cloud limit was 600 meters above the winter surface.
-The fulfilling of the piloting duties was set not to last beyond 20 minutes, but in 10:27, 8 minutes after he started, Gagarin announced the accomplishment of the mission.
-He asked for a permission to return and fly to the base and received it at 10:29.
-At 10:30, Moscow Time, contact was lost with the aircraft.
+At 10:18 on the morning of March 27, 1968, Gagarin and Seryogin took off from Chkalovsky Air Base in Shchyolkovo, a settlement close to Moscow.
+At take off the visibility conditions on the ground were good, however there was a cloud layer at 600 m.
+The mission was not expected to last more than 20 minutes, but at 10:27, 8 minutes after he started, Gagarin relayed that the mission had been completed.
+At 10:29 (Moscow time) he asked for, and received, permission to return to base.
+At 10:30, contact was lost with the aircraft.